valerieniloinsigh31/footnote-app/README.md

 (2)Test models - split into test_models.py file
 <p>What was tested for models</p>
-Test footnote will autmotically be false until approved by admin.
+Test footnote will automatically be false until approved by admin.

 (3)Test views - split into test_views.py file